Bullshit Memes #11: Tutankhamen's condom

 In Carter's excavation notes the sheath is listed as no. 079q, which means it was found early during excavation in the main Antechamber of the tomb, in box number 079.
 The q refers to the numbering of objects from this box.

-Achaeological context is important
+Archaeological context is important

 However, the tomb was looted in antiquity, not greatly, just the easily carried expensive stuff like jewellery, linen and oils.
 So objects found in this box may not have been its original contents.
 The priests who tidied up after discovering the robbery were not overly scrupulous about repacking.

 Howard Carter calls this object a finger-stall in his notes, based on its size and the other objects that it was found with: cloth bandages and pads, rolls of fabric and a sling.
 There were also gauntlets and loincloths.
-As a result it was assumed the sheath was a medical halter or finger stall.
+As a result, it was assumed the sheath was a medical halter or finger stall.
 And that is how it is described in the excavation notes.

 Carter No: 079q.
 A linen finger-stall, http://www.griffith.ox.ac.uk/gri/carter/079q.html